 The road to net-zero emissions at PNNL

-PNNL’s NZERO initiative seeks to achieve net-zero greenhouse gas emissions with energy resilient operations by 2030.
+PNNL’s NZERO initiative seeks to achieve net-zero greenhouse gas emissions with energy resilient operations.

 More specifically, we are striving to reach net-zero emissions and 24/7 carbon-free energy operations.
 This is a much more ambitious goal that means we will not only be net-zero on average over the course of a year, but that our energy will come from clean sources at every hour of every day.